Installed Building Products An - GuruFocus.com

-Installed Building Products, Inc. (the “Company” or “IBP”) (NYSE: IBP), an industry-leading installer of insulation and complementary building products, today announced that members of management will participate in the following investor conferences:
+Installed Building Products, Inc. (the “Company” or “IBP”) (NYSE: IBP), an industry-leading installer of insulation and complementary building products, today announced the acquisition of Surface Purveyors, LLC doing business as Lynch Insulation (“Lynch”).
+Established in 1979, Lynch has locations in Missoula, MT and Hamilton, MT.
+Lynch primarily installs fiberglass and spray foam insulation into multifamily, residential, and commercial projects in Montana.

-On November 15, 2022, Michael Miller, Chief Financial Officer, Jeffrey Hire, President of External Affairs, and Darren Hicks, Managing Director of Investor Relations, are scheduled to attend the Deutsche Bank Industrials Conference held in New York, NY.

-On November 16, 2022, Jason Niswonger, Chief Administrative and Sustainability Officer, Jeffrey Hire, and Darren Hicks are scheduled to attend the Stephens Annual Investment Conference held in Nashville, TN.
+“With approximately $5 million of annual revenue, Lynch expands our presence in Montana,” stated Jeff Edwards, Chairman and Chief Executive Officer.
+“To date in 2022, we have acquired approximately $78 million of annual revenue.
+Acquisitions remain a key component of our growth strategy and we continue to have a robust pipeline of opportunities across multiple geographies, products, and end markets.
+On behalf of everyone at Installed Building Products, I want to welcome Lynch onto our team.”

 About Installed Building Products